Please complete the learning isolation and home learning activities on Showbie. Click here

 - Counting forwards and backwards, to and across 100

-- Addition and subtraction within and beyond 20
+- Addition and subtraction by counting on and backwards

 - Forming letters and digits correctly